intodeep55555/react-course-2-expensify-app/readme.txt

 $ heroku create react-course-2-expensify-55555
 (see the heroku is also added in git with “$ git remote”)

+The main feature is directing to index.html of build folder after build command below
+$ npm run build

 Comment out “/build” in .gitignore then,
 $ git add .